 Knowing the piste map is key to aligning your ability to a ski destination.
 The level of the slope is a good indicator of the right run for you.
 Our ski experts have created a guide to ski resorts with the most green and blue runs.
 If you’re a beginner or early intermediate this list is perfect for you.

 Located in the southern Alps, Alpe d’Huez is one of the ski resorts with the most green and blue runs.
-It has 49km of green pistes and 54km of blue slopes, which are ideal for first-time skiers and early intermediates.
+It has 49km of green pistes and 54km of blue slopes, which are ideal for first-time skiers and early intermediates looking for a ski holiday in France.
 We recommend Villard as a lovely wide blue piste to head to.
 It’s reasonably long but has easy terrain heading to the beautiful village of Villard Reculas.
 A great run to get your ski legs prepared for the day.

-Breckenridge has some great easy terrain below the tree-line to explore.
+Breckenridge has some great easy terrain below the tree-line to explore on your ski holiday to the USA.
 The resort in Colorado has 18km of green runs and 32km of blue slopes.
 It has a great snow record and the pistes are prepared for perfection.
 An ideal place to progress on the easier slopes.
 You can try the Upper Lehman blue run which can be accessed from the Mercury Superchair.
 This is ideal if you want to do some turns in peace because it’s usually away from the crowds.

 Part of the SkiWelt ski area, Ellmau has a fantastic reputation for easy terrain.
 Although it doesn’t have any marked green runs there’s an impressive 122km of blue slopes to try.
-If you’re a beginner or early intermediate this resort is geared up for you.
+If you’re a beginner or early intermediate looking for a skiing holiday in Austria, this resort is geared up for you.
 Take the heated gondola to the Hartkaiser peak, where you ski a lovely blue run curving back down to the main village.
 This resort is ideal for families and first-time skiers.

 One of the more luxurious ski resorts in the Arlberg ski area, Lech has some great easy pistes to try.
 The ski resort has some of the most blue runs with 133km worth to explore.
 The Austrian ski resort has a wide variety of terrain, perfect for mixed ability groups.
 If you want a long cruise, take the blue 200 heading from Lech to Oberlech through to the main village.
 It’s a gentle slope with stunning views as you head down.